 Electrical potential across the cell membrane is another crucial element which impacts the diffusion of ions across the cell membrane.
-As displayed in Fig. 1.3-7B, the concentrations of negative ions are the very same on both sides of the membrane however, there is an electrical gradient across the cell membrane since of positive charge outside and negative charge inside the membrane.
+As displayed in, the concentrations of negative ions are the very same on both sides of the membrane however, there is an electrical gradient across the cell membrane since of positive charge outside and negative charge inside the membrane.
 The positive charge draws in the negative ions, whereas the negative charge repels them.
 For that reason, net diffusion takes place from inside to outdoors till the concentration gradient developed balances the electrical gradient.

 It has actually been observed that the increased quantities of energy are readily available to trigger net movements of molecules from the high pressure side to the low pressure side.
 The pressure gradient result is shown in Figure above, which shows that high pressure established by the piston on one side of the cell membrane triggers higher number of molecules to strike the membrane resulting net diffusion to the opposite.